-6. Restore
+5. Restore

 Reparation meetings at Elmgrove are a core part of repairing damage to trust between staff and learners.
-Our Reparation meetings are structured in 6 steps:
+Our Reparation meetings are structured in 6 steps below, although the wording is directed by the teacher, towards the pupil in a tailored way, to best meet their individual needs: